The Churches of Britain and Ireland

 Dalrymple, the Parish Church (CoS).
 Three further views - 1, 2, 3.
 NS 3618 1461.
 The site of Dalrymple Free Church, which is now unoccupied.
 The White Horse pub, a few yards away (seen at the right here) was originally the manse.
 The church was built in 1864, enlarged in the 1890's, and seems to have closed between 1936 (for when the National Archives of Scotland have minutes), and the later 1950's, as the O.S. map for 1957-8 doesn't show it.
 The 1946 edition shows it as a U.F. church, though it may have been closed by then.
 It had been preceded by a wooden church, known as the "Spale Kirk", built in 1846, which shows on the 1858 O.S. map as Free Church.
 It was presumably demolished at some point subsequent to the building of the Free Church of 1864.
 It stood at circa NS 3589 1459.
 The congregation didn't have a permanent home before the wooden church.
 NS 3618 1461.
 All © Howard Richter (2014).

-Darnconner, a vanished mining village, has a former Kirk, presumably converted to secular use.
+Darnconner, a vanished mining village, used to have a Kirk, now demolished.
 Map evidence shows that it was built by 1896, and it seems to have gone out of use in the late 1950's.
-I haven't been able to find a photo, and the Streetview van hasn't been past it.
+Howard Richter has kindly drawn my attention to a photo here, which shows the church behind and to the left of the manse, in 1966.
+The Streetview van hasn't approached the site.
 NS 5763 2397.

 Darvel, the Parish Church (CoS, 1887-8) on Hastings Square, originally known as Central Church.
 NS 5632 3745.
 Link.
 Grade B listed.
 The former Free Church, later known as Easton Memorial Church, closed in 1992 following union with the then Central Church.
 NS 5621 3748.
 The former Evangelical Union Church on West Main Street.
 According to the website for the parish church, this church closed in 1965.
 NS 5621 3748.
 All © Martin Richter (2013).
 The former Original Secession Church (1883) on West Donnington Street.
 Marked as "O.S.
 Church" on the 1896 map, "O.S.
 Ch." on the 1910, it shows as "Hall" on the 1964, 1970 and 1991 editions.
 NS 5634 3760. © Howard Richter (2014).
 The former United Presbyterian Church (1884) on Ranoldcoup Road.
 Old maps show what may be a church and school on the same site (though not the same building) in 1858, as it say "Free Church" and "School" on separate lines.
 It isn't clear whether this is a Free Church School, or a Free Church and a school.
 The 1896 marks the present building as "U.P.
 Church" in 1896, and the 1910 as "U.F.Ch.", but the maps of 1964, 1970 and 1991 mark it as "Hall".
 As the sign shows, it's currently being used by the local Scouts.
 Another view.
 NS 5636 3743.
 Both © Howard Richter (2014).